xinzhan/core-services.en/help/interface/attributes/crs-data-file.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Drag-and-drop </p> </td>
-   <td colname="col2"> <p>The drag-and-drop file should be less than 100 megabytes. </p> <p>The <span class="filepath"> .fin </span> file is not required when using the drag-and-drop upload method. </p> </td>
+   <td colname="col2"> <p>The drag-and-drop file should be less than 100 MB. </p> <p>The <span class="filepath"> .fin </span> file is not required when using the drag-and-drop upload method. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Customer ID column </p> </td>
    <td colname="col2"> <p> The first column must be a unique customer ID.
 The ID used should correspond to the ID that is being passed to the Experience Cloud ID Service. </p> <p>For Analytics, the ID being stored in a prop or eVar. </p> <p>For Target, the setCustomerID value.
 (See <a href="../core-services/core-services.md#section_AD473A6A21C1446498E700363F9A8437" format="dita" scope="local"> Analytics &amp; Adobe Target - synching the customer ID </a>) </p> <p> This customer ID is the unique identifier your CRM uses for each person in your database.
 The remaining columns are attributes that come from your CRM.
-You will choose how many attributes to upload. </p> <p>Friendly, readable names are recommended for the column headings, but not required.
+You choose how many attributes to upload. </p> <p>Friendly, readable names are recommended for the column headings, but not required.
 When you validate the schema after upload, you can map friendly names to the uploaded rows and columns. </p> <p> <b>About Customer IDs</b> </p> <p>Typically, an enterprise uses a customer ID from a CRM system.
 This ID is set using the <span class="codeph"> setCustomerIDs </span> call when a person logs in.
 This ID is also used as the key in the CRM file that is uploaded to the Experience Cloud.
 An <a href="../attributes/t-crs-usecase.md#task_09DAC0F2B76141E491721C1E679AABC8" format="dita" scope="local"> Alias ID </a> is a friendly name for a data store in Audience Manager, where the alias data is stored.
 The system sends aliases to this data store (via setCustomerIDs).
-The CRM file is applied to the data in that data store. </p> <p>For <span class="codeph"> setCustomerIDs </span> information, see <a href="https://docs.adobe.com/content/help/en/id-service/using/reference/authenticated-state.html" format="https" scope="external"> Customer IDs and Authentication States </a>. </p> </td>
+The CRM file is applied to the data in that data store. </p> <p>For <span class="codeph"> setCustomerIDs </span> information, see <a href="https://experienceleague.adobe.com/docs/id-service/using/reference/authenticated-state.html?lang=en" format="https" scope="external"> Customer IDs and Authentication States </a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Subsequent headers and columns </p> </td>